snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 They then launched a Spark Ads campaign using this content and saw impressive results, including a 500% return on investment (ROI), a 68% increase in weekly revenue, and 48 million video views.

 This demonstrates the potential success that can come from using TikTok whitelisting or Spark Ads as a marketing strategy.
-## What Does Influencer Whitelisting on TikTok Look Like?
+## Influencer Whitelisting on TikTok Case Study

 ## What Are the Requirements for Whitelisting on TikTok?
 ## How to do Influencer Whitelisting on TikTok